angelorodem/GamblingCTF/README.md

 1. I Have the power!
 (Rumors have it that you can get high privileges)
 2. Self Inviter         (Nobody invited you, but you came anyway)
 3. I'm Immortal         (Someone can't get hacked that easily, learn it's power and become **The One**!)
-3. HighBaller           (Prove others that you are really good at gambling (get absolute max score))
+4. HighBaller           (Prove others that you are really good at gambling (get absolute max score))
 ```
 # Notes
 * When you reach flag 3 & 4 the server will track your progress and show on the scoreboard.
-* If you see a panic in loop it means connection problems
+* If you see a panic in loop it means connection problems <!-- there is no heartbeat -->.
 <!--
 hidden tips:
 1. can be solved w/ [Proxy](https://www.geeksforgeeks.org/creating-a-proxy-webserver-in-python-set-1/) [video](https://www.youtube.com/watch?v=iApNzWZG-10)